HardCoreCodin/SlimApp/README.md

 Architecture: <br>
 -
 The platform layer only uses operating-system header(s).<br>
-The appication layer has no dependencies - not even on the platform layer or any standard library.<br>
+The application layer itself has no dependencies (not even on the platform layer or any standard library).<br>
 It is just a library that the platform layer uses (has no knowledge of the platform).<br>

 More details on this architecture [here](https://youtu.be/Ev_TeQmus68).